amsalud/chatcord/README.md

 # Chatcord

 A realtime web chat application where users can join rooms and chat with other users.
+This app is built using native javascript and socket.io

 ## Setup Instructions